 The privately owned Murphy Site is a 7.5 acre site owned by the Murphy family.
-The site is actually a collection of 14 parcels under a single ownership; 6.2 acres of the site are undeveloped.
+The site is a collection of 14 parcels under a single ownership.
+On the site 6.2 acres of the site are undeveloped and the remaining sites include a multi-family building and a few commercial buildings.
 General boundaries of the site include the railroad tracks to the west, SE Meek St to the north, SE 32nd Ave to the east, and SE Harrison St to the south.
 Currently a convenience store, the parcel on the northwest corner of SE 32nd Ave and SE Harrison St is not owned by the Murphy family and is not included as part of this Opportunity Site.